jh-modjeski/trys/README.md

 ## That's a weird name

 Yeah, but it sounds like Triss Merigold - so that's what we're going with.
+Let's not think too hard about it, or you might notice that there's no Y in transcript either.

 ## Features